gatech-epic-power/epically-powerful/docs/source/pages/tutorials.md

 To begin this step, you will need a few different things depending on your actuator type:
 * For CubeMars actuators, you will need your actuators, a computer running Windows, an R-Link, and CAN+UART wires that come with your actuator
-* For RobStride or CyberGear, you will need your actuators, microcomputer, and your wiring setup from the previous step
+* For RobStride or CyberGear, you will need your actuators, computer, and your wiring setup from the previous step

 In this step, you will assign each actuator a unique CAN ID so that you are able to control multiple actuators at once.
 Follow the instructions on the [Actuators](Actuators) page.